AleMorales9011/ForgeWare/src/04-DESIGN-STRATEGIES.md

 There are **x** important steps to creating optimal State transition tests:

-**_1 - Review the specifications/requirements -_** it will help you understand how the system is expected to behave.
+**_1 - Review the specifications/requirements -_** It will help you understand how the system is expected to behave.
 **_2 - Identify system states, events, and transitions -_** Identify all the states the system can be in, the events that trigger them and the transitions that are supposed to occur once those events happen.
-**_3 - Create state transition diagrams -_** They will provide a clear overview of the software expected behavior.
+**_3 - Create state transition diagrams -_** They will provide a clear overview of the software's expected behavior.
 **_4 - Derive the test cases -_** Use the state transition diagrams to derive the necessary test cases.
 **_5 - Execute and analyze the test results -_** Perform the test cases and record the actual system behavior, then compare the actual results with the expected results.
-Identify any discrepancies or unexpected behavior.Investigate failed test cases to determine the root cause of the issue.
+Identify any discrepancies or unexpected behavior.
+Investigate failed test cases to determine the root cause of the issue.

 ----------
 **ANSWER**